visier/connector-python/README.md

 $ source .env
 ```

-## Jupyter notebooks
+## Jupyter Notebooks
-Though Jupyter notebooks and lab are well suited to running Visier connector code, the use of OS-level environment variables may not be ideal for many users in this setting.
-For this purpose and since version `0.9.9`, the connector supports [dotenv](https://pypi.org/project/python-dotenv/) to facilitate a more dynamic switching of Visier authentication parameters.
+Jupyter notebooks and lab are well-suited to run Visier connector code.
+However, some users may not find OS-level variables ideal.
+As of version `0.9.9`, the Visier Python connector supports [dotenv](https://pypi.org/project/python-dotenv/) to facilitate a more dynamic switching of Visier authentication parameters.

-### Jupyter OAuth2 example
+### Jupyter OAuth 2.0 Example
-In order to authenticate using OAuth, you will need a registered client application configuration in your tenant.
-Administrator-level privileges are required in order to register OAuth clients.
+To authenticate with OAuth, you must first register an OAuth 2.0 client in Visier.
+Visier administrators can register OAuth clients.

-Create an environment file to store the authentication parameters.
-If the file is called `.env`, the Python package `dotenv` will attempt to load that.
-If given an arbitrary name, that named has to be provided when loading the environment using `dotenv`.
+After the OAuth client is registered in Visier, create an environment file to store the authentication parameters.
+If the file is called `.env`, the Python package `dotenv` attempts to load the file.
+If the file has a different name, you must provide that file name when loading the environment with `dotenv`.

 Example environment file:
 ```